About the Institute for Advancement of Justice and Human Rights

 The Essential Need for the IAJ

-The IAJ was required to come into existence as an NGO upon discovery by the Private Attorney General that the United States of America does not implement an independent human rights investigative body as required by the absolute prohibition against torture, and expressed in the UN Istanbul Protocol, and confirmed by the highest authority on torture in the world.
-Upon determination of systemic judicial discrimination and human rights violations in every state and federal court by statistical methods and direct evaluation of 10 state and federal courts and over 40 judges over a span of 7 years, including the US Supreme Court, the function of the IAJ is necessarily required for the elimination of systemic discrimination and human rights violations in courts by virtue of its independence and its expertize.
-Thus the IAJ provides a National Oversight Committee on Judicial Torture.
+The IAJ came into existence as an NGO and was designed as an NHRI upon discovery by one Private Attorney General (PAG) that the United States of America does not implement an independent human rights investigative body as required by the absolute prohibition against torture, and expressed in the UN Istanbul Protocol, and confirmed by the highest authority on torture in the world.
+Upon determination of systemic judicial discrimination and human rights violations in every state and federal court by statistical methods and direct evaluation of 10 state and federal courts and over 40 judges over a span of 7 years, including the US Supreme Court, the PAG concluded that the United States disrespects human rights in its judicial process, and that an IAJ is necessarily required to come into existence as an NGO and designed as an NHRI.
+As a first requirement, the IAJ must become the missing component for the elimination of systemic discrimination and human rights violations that are enabled and promoted by the courts.
+It must achieve this by means of its independence, its dedication to truth, its expertize, its documentation and determination of human rights violations, because human rights stand and fall based on the judicial process as the last resort of human rights compliance under this form of constitutional government.
+Thus the IAJ provides the missing independent non-government human rights body required by international law and Article VI of the US Constitution.

-The IAJ notes that systemic judicial discrimination and human rights violations fundamentally undermine Justice and the US Constitution and human rights treaties, and that facts being reported to the IAJ indicate large numbers of human beings are the subject of this prevalent judicial misconduct (particulary in the Family courts), who are typically disadvantaged or disabled.
-The IAJ respectfully recognizes the service of distinguished legal scholar and federal appellate judge Richard Posner and his public exposure of the unfortunate reality that most judges regard pro se litigants as a "kind of trash not worth the time" (Debra Cassens Weiss, ABA Journal 2017) and his brief advocacy for the self-represented litigants through his charity.
-While the IAJ, unlike judge Posner's charity, cannot and will not give legal advice, its model findings and rulings should serve as a resource identifying how human rights reshape procedural and substantive adjudication involving pro se and disabled litigants, identifying SYSTEMIC issues which require judicial attention, and identify judicially responsive correction under Article VI personal obedience of judges to treaties, Article III "good Behaviour" and codes of judicial conduct.
+The IAJ notes that systemic judicial discrimination and human rights violations by government fundamentally undermine Justice and the US Constitution and human rights treaties, and degrade government and constitutional order, and deprive the People of the benefits promised by the Preamble to the US Constitution.
+The IAJ observes that facts being reported to the IAJ indicate large numbers of human beings in the United States are the subject of systemic judicial mistreatment (particularly in the Family courts), who are typically disadvantaged or disabled.
+The IAJ respectfully recognizes the service of distinguished legal scholar and federal appellate judge Richard Posner and his public exposure of the unfortunate reality that most judges regard pro se litigants as a "kind of trash not worth the time" (Debra Cassens Weiss, ABA Journal 2017) of a judge and his brief advocacy for the self-represented litigants through his charity.
+While the IAJ, unlike judge Posner's charity, cannot and will not give legal advice, the IAJ’s model findings and publications should serve as a resource identifying (a) how human rights reshape procedural and substantive adjudication involving pro se and disabled litigants, (b) identify SYSTEMIC issues which require judicial attention to comply with human rights requirements, (c) enhance judicial conduct to meticulously respect human rights, and (d) identify judicially responsive correction required under Article VI and jus cogens.

 Core Values